joao-lucas-paes/Oculus_label/tests/README.md

    - All tests should be aproved before all deployment or critical modification.

 2. **Redundancy over gaps**
-   - Having overlapping tests is preferable to over-testing.
+   - Having overlapping tests is preferable to under-testing.
    - Passing all tests does **not** mean that the code is free of bugs or problems.

 3. **Simple and maintainable**